Doug Fister: Los Angeles Angels

 On May 20, 2017, Fister signed a minor-league contract with the Los Angeles Angels.
-On June 21, 2017, he opted out of his Angels contract and was placed on waivers.
+On June 21, he opted out of his Angels contract and was placed on waivers.

 Boston Red Sox

 On June 23, 2017, Fister was claimed off waivers by the Boston Red Sox.
 On June 25, Fister made his first start with the Red Sox, going 6 innings and striking out 6 batters, allowing 3 earned runs and in a 2–4 loss against the Los Angeles Angels.
 On an August 22 start in Cleveland, Fister allowed a lead off home run to Francisco Lindor to briefly tie the score at 1–1, but this would turn out to be the only hit registered by the Indians as Fister would go on to pitch a complete-game 1-hitter and not allow a hit to the final 28 batters faced in the game in an eventual 9–1 Red Sox win.
+He became a free agent following the season.

 Texas Rangers

 On November 28, 2017, Fister signed a one-year, $4 million, contract with the Texas Rangers that included an option for the following season.
-He made 12 starts for the Rangers in 2018 before suffering a season-ending right knee strain on June 9, and had his option declined by the Rangers after the season.
-On February 13, 2019, Fister retired.
+He made 12 starts for the Rangers in 2018 before suffering a season-ending right knee strain on June 9.
+The Rangers declined his option after the season.

+Retirement

+On February 13, 2019, Fister announced his retirement from professional baseball.